marigold-dev/training-nft-3/README.md

 ---
 title: "Part 3: Managing tokens with quantities"
-lastUpdated: 8th November 2023
+authors: "Benjamin Fuentes (Marigold)"
+last_update:
+  date: 22 May 2024
 ---

 Because only one of each NFT can exist, they are not the right token type to represent wine bottles, which have a type and a quantity of bottles of that type.
 So in this part, you change the application to use a single-asset template, which lets you create a single token ID with a quantity that you define.

-Of course, a wine store has many different bottles of wine with different quantities, so in the next part you use a multi-asset template to represent bottles in that situation.
+Of course, a wine store has many different bottles of wine with different quantities, so in the next part, you use a multi-asset template to represent bottles in that situation.

 You can continue from your code from part 2 or start from the completed version here: https://github.com/marigold-dev/training-nft-2/tree/main/solution.